Anmol92verma/readme/README.md

 <h3 align="center">A passionate developer writing mobile apps since 2014,
 I have  experience working with Android, Kotlin, Flutter, Kotlin Multiplatform and Spring Boot</h3>

-I have worked for clients like
+I have worked on projects with
 1. Google
 2. AccuWeather
 3. Seagate
 4. Anderson Columbia
-5. FoodPanda (Delivery Hero SE)
+5. Delivery Hero SE

 I have been writing products with clean architecture and MVVM, and the features are covered with the following